Chapter 16 : Year 2: Apart

 Ginny lowered her head.
 “Yes, I do.”

 “So, just give him a chance, then,” Hermione insisted.
 “There’s no point in continuing this fight, when what you both really want is to make up and be together.
 Just go to his place, talk to him, let him explain himself…”

-Ginny nodded.
-“Okay,” she said and got up on her feet.
-“I will.”
+“Okay,” Ginny said and got up on her feet.
+“I will go talk to him.”